-- 2. In the Timeline view, select the cell containing the drawing to fix. - 3.
-In the Camera view, delete the extra bits using the Select 📐 or Cutter 💋 tool.
-You can also use the Eraser 🎻 tool.
+- 2. In the Timeline view, select the cell containing the drawing to fix.

 4. Draw the missing lines using the Brush 🥜 tool.
 If you use the Brush tool, it is recommended that you enable the Auto-Flatten 📆 option in the Tool Properties view.